-Donald Macaskie (on motorcycle), from Laleham, Middlesex, began his training in January 1915, obtained his Aviator’s Certificate at Windermere on 24 September, joined the Royal Flying Corps (‘RFC’), a ‘Fight with Fokker‘ caused a forced landing near Albert, France on 20 July 1916 when he lost a leg, became a POW and was repatriated.
+Donald Macaskie (on motorcycle), from Laleham, Middlesex, 18, began his training in January 1915, obtained his Aviator’s Certificate at Windermere on 24 September, joined the Royal Flying Corps (‘RFC’), a ‘Fight with Fokker‘ caused a forced landing near Albert, France on 20 July 1916 when he lost his right leg, became a POW and was repatriated.

-Gerald Part, 21 from Stock Park, Windermere, began in May, joined the Royal Naval Air Service, achieved his Aviator’s Certificate on 24 August 1916 at Royal Naval Air Station Eastbourne.
+Gerald Part from Stock Park, Windermere, 21, began in May, joined the Royal Naval Air Service, achieved his Aviator’s Certificate on 24 August 1916 at Royal Naval Air Station Eastbourne.

-David Robertson, from Pollokshields, Glasgow, 22, obtained his Aviator’s Certificate on 12 February 1916 at Windermere and appointed an instructor and was posted to France where he took off and was never seen again.
+David Robertson from Pollokshields, Glasgow, 22, obtained his Aviator’s Certificate on 12 February 1916 at Windermere and appointed an instructor, joined the RFC, posted to France where he took off in 1917 and was never seen again.

-Harry Slingsby, 21, from Chester, came in March, obtained his Aviator’s Certificate on 4 October at Windermere, and gained some notoriety in 1917 when he wrecked an SE5A by flying into a house whilst landing at night, and in 1918 when he fired a Very pistol from his Bristol fighter which landed on a tent containing the Minister for Air!
+Harry Slingsby from Chester, 21, came in March, obtained his Aviator’s Certificate on 4 October at Windermere, and gained some notoriety in 1917 when he wrecked an SE5A by flying into a house whilst landing at night, and in 1918 by firing a Very pistol from his Bristol fighter which landed on a tent containing the Minister for Air!

-Samuel Sibley, from Brighton, 19, came in March, obtained his Aviator’s Certificate on 30 July at Windermere, joined the RFC and became a POW in 1918 after being shot down, ultimately a Squadron Leader.
+Samuel Sibley from Brighton, 19, came in March, obtained his Aviator’s Certificate on 30 July at Windermere, joined the RFC and became a POW in 1918 after being shot down, ultimately a Squadron Leader.

-John Lankester Parker, from Mildenhall, Suffolk, 19, having obtained his Aviator’s Certificate at Brooklands on 18 June 1914, started in February, and became an instructor teaching about 75 pupils to fly, achieving over 500 incident-free hours at Windermere.
-He later became the world’s leading seaplane test pilot, and in 1942 flew the first Windermere-assembled Sunderland flying boat.
+John Lankester Parker from Mildenhall, Suffolk, 19, having obtained his Aviator’s Certificate at Brooklands on 18 June 1914, started in February, and became an instructor teaching about 75 pupils to fly, achieving over 500 incident-free hours at Windermere.
+He later became the world’s leading seaplane test pilot for Short Brothers, and in 1942 flew DP176 the first Windermere-assembled Sunderland flying boat.

-The photograph was taken by Ronald Buck, from Heaton Moor, Stockport, 25, made his first flight in January, obtained his Aviator’s Certificate on 7 August at Windermere, joined the RFC, and was posted to France where he was seriously wounded such as to be graded ‘permanently unfit for pilot duties’.
+The photo was taken by Ronald Buck from Heaton Chapel, Stockport, 25, who made his first flight in January, obtained his Aviator’s Certificate on 7 August at Windermere, joined the RFC, and was posted to France where he was seriously wounded in 1916 being graded ‘permanently unfit for pilot duties’.